Holographic fluids: a thermodynamic road to quantum physics: Discussion

 \subsection{Gradient theories of classical continua}

-There are several theoretical approaches to obtain weakly nonlocal evolution equations of classical continua.
-The thermodynamic analysis of Korteweg fluids has been the subject of research in various frameworks for over fifty years.
-There are several methods in the literature, mainly fixing the entropy flux in advance and therefore required to introduce additional concepts like the mentioned interstitial working, the balance of self-equilibrated forces, multipolarity or virtual powers, see \cite{DunSer85a,GooCow72a,MehEta05a,FabEta11a,FabEta22a}.
-In this paper, a constructive, Second Law based methodology was used, without extra conditions, beyond the extension of the constitutive state space, \cite{Van05a}.
-All of the previous analyses obtain the same pressure of perfect Korteweg fluids as Sobrino, \re{Sobp_eqn}, because the symmetry condition is not apparent without the Liu procedure.
-Also remarkable that in \cite{CimEta09a,CimEta14a,CimEta16a,CimEta20a,GorEta21a} Liu procedure is applied to the analysis of various Korteweg fluid systems, but the holographic property was not recognised, because Liu equations cannot be solved, due to the particular treatment of constitutive state spaces, see \cite{Cim07a}.
+There are several theoretical approaches for obtaining the weakly nonlocal evolution equations of classical continua.
+The thermodynamic analysis of Korteweg fluids has been the subject of research in various frameworks for over 50 years.
+Several methods have been reported, primarily fixing the entropy flux in advance, which requires the introduction of additional concepts like interstitial working (mentioned earlier), the balance of self-equilibrated forces, and multipolarity or virtual powers \cite{DunSer85a,GooCow72a,MehEta05a,FabEta11a,FabEta22a}.
+In this paper, a constructive, Second Law-based methodology was used without extra conditions beyond the extension of the CSS \cite{Van05a}.
+All previous analyzes obtain the same pressure of perfect Korteweg fluids as Sobrino [Eq.~\re{Sobp_eqn}] because the symmetry condition is not apparent without the Liu procedure.
+Remarkably, in Refs. \cite{CimEta09a}--\cite{GorEta21a}, the Liu procedure was applied to the analysis of various Korteweg fluid systems, but the holographic property was not recognized because the Liu equations could not be solved due to the particular treatment of the CSS \cite{Cim07a}.

 Our result regarding the perfect fluid is unique; there is no freedom to add an extra divergence term.
 The choice of parallel heat and entropy flux is a general aspect of non-equilibrium thermodynamics.
-Moreover, the dissipative part, the solution of the entropy inequality with linear constitutive equations, can be analysed by the maximal entropy production method of Rajagopal, \cite{Raj06a}.
-Then, for Korteweg fluids, one can obtain a rigorous solution, \cite{HeiMal10a}.
+Moreover, the dissipative part (the solution of the entropy inequality with linear constitutive equations) can be analyzed using the maximal entropy production method of Rajagopal \cite{Raj06a}.
+For Korteweg fluids, one can then obtain a rigorous solution \cite{HeiMal10a}.